rhyek/nestjs-practical-example/article/article.md

 As we all know, TypeScript compiles down to JavaScript and when this happens `interface` and `type` information is lost, so we can't use interfaces to register our providers, sadly.
 In JavaScript or TypeScript Dependency Injection libraries you will see that provider registration is done with either a string, a class, or a symbol.

 Nevertheless, TypeScript offers an additional alternative: abstract classes.
-They are not lost during compilation and in TypeScript you can use abstract classes as interfaces as well as for inheritance.
+They are not lost during compilation (just converted to normal classes) and in TypeScript you can use abstract classes as interfaces as well as for inheritance.
 So you can either `implement` or `extend` an abstract class.
 This is how Dependency Injection is usually done in **Angular**.
 Again, this is just an alternative and it is not usually what you'll see in **NestJS**'s documentation, but it's there if you need it.

 ## Layered Architecture